SpaceKatt/github-org-microservice/README.md

 `node14` was used in the development and testing of this project.
 `nvm` is recommended for devs who manage multiple versions of NodeJS.

 > For Ease of use, a script is provided to run && build the project in a single command.
+(Requires `sudo`.)
 >
 > ```bash
-> sudo ./install-build-run.sh
+> ./install-build-run.sh
 > ```

 #### Install `node14`, using `nvm`